What is Potluck?

 Traditionally, the food at a potluck is left to chance, or “luck”.
 If everyone brings the same dish, then that’s the way it is!
 I once went to a potluck in the summer where most of the guests had brought potato salad!
 Everyone thought it was quite funny, and we enjoyed tasting the many different potato salad dishes.

 You may be invited to a potluck where the host, or coordinator, asks you to bring something specific (e.g., a hot dish and buns), ensuring that there will be a variety of food at the meal.

-We were recently invited to a potluck where seafood was specially purchased from the Maritimes.
-The guests all contributed money to pay for the fresh seafood and they brought potluck salads and desserts.
+We were invited to a potluck where seafood was specially purchased from the Maritimes.
+The guests all contributed money to pay for the fresh seafood and we all brought potluck salads and desserts.

 I love an international potluck, where everyone brings a traditional dish from their home country!